pachterlab/seqspec/README.md

 2. The 5'->3' annotation and position of the elements in a library molecule (e.g. barcodes, UMIs),
 3. A list of the reads generated from sequencing the library molecule.

-More specifically, `seqspec` is a machine-readable YAML file to describe the content of molecules in genomic libraries, the structure of reads generated from them, and how those are stored in files.
+A `seqspec` file is a machine-readable YAML file that annotates the content of molecules in genomic libraries, the structure of reads generated from them, and how those are stored in files.

 The `seqspec` tool operates on `seqspec` files and